 Discriminatory pricing involves setting different prices for the same product to different consumers.
 For example, airlines charge high prices during the holiday season and low prices during the regular season.

-Prices may be based on each customer’s reservation price.
-The reservation price is the highest price a customer is willing to pay.
+Prices may be based on each customer’s reservation price, which is the highest price they are willing to pay.

 In other cases, price is based on how much consumers like the product, as indicated by how much they buy.
 As a result, the company may charge a slightly lower price for large purchases and a higher price for small purchases.